DylanHartman/data310/project3.md

 ##Part 1
 For predicting each wealth class vs the others I used a sequential model with 2 dense layers, one with 8 neurons and another with 16.
 I played around with the dropout rates and different numbers of neurons to see if I could control the overfitting that occurs when the amount of layers/neurons is increased.
 I ended up just sticking with a dropout rate of 0.1.

-- The wealth class the model was the least accurate on was wealth class 2.
+- The wealth class the model was the least accurate on wealth class 2.
 ```
 Wealth CLass 2: loss: loss: 0.4813 - accuracy: 0.7381 - val_loss: 0.4756 - val_accuracy: 0.7426
                       loss: 0.4829 - accuracy: 0.7375
 ```

-- The wealth class the model was the most accurate on was wealth class 5.
+- The wealth class the model was the most accurate on wealth class 5.
 ```
 Wealth Class 5: loss: 0.0997 - accuracy: 0.9594 - val_loss: 0.0979 - val_accuracy: 0.9619
                 loss: 0.1051 - accuracy: 0.9607